Ross’s Fujifilm Recipes

 Salted Slate

-I named this recipe ‘Salted Slate’ as my favourite results with this recipe come when you underexpose the image and let the DR100 provide the contrast.
-When underexposed this recipe shows a lovely dark grey tone which reminded me of slate and the LARGE, STRONG grain in the recipe made me think of grains of salt.
+When underexposed this recipe shows a lovely dark grey tone which reminded me of slate and the Large/Strong Grain in the recipe made me think of grains of salt…

 Pumpkin Soup

-So after a bunch of shooting/testing/tweaking I have come up with another recipe - ‘Pumpkin Soup’ - which has been created to specifically maximise the glorious Autumnal sunlight, the colours and tones associated with Autumn, and an overall nostalgic feeling that is warm but punchy…
+‘Pumpkin Soup’ has been created to specifically maximise the glorious Autumnal sunlight, the colours and tones associated with Autumn, and an overall nostalgic feeling that is warm but punchy…

 Lomo800 Electro